 - Once both the brews are ready, pour one cup of drip coffee in your mug when it’s still hot.
 Cold coffees go bitter and stale.
 Pour the espresso shot right after pulling it because hot espresso tastes delicious.
 Crema evaporates when left to be cold.

-- For red-eye coffee: pour one shot; for black-eye coffee- pour two shots; for dead-eye coffee: pour three shots.
+- For red-eye: pour one shot; for black-eye – pour two shots; for dead-eye coffee: pour three shots.

-Similarly, you can brew espresso with semi-automatic espresso machines or advanced fully- and super-automatic espresso machines.
-If you haven’t invested in an espresso machine yet, you can always use manual Moka pots to brew espresso shots.
+Similarly, you can brew espresso with semi-automatic espresso machines or fully- and super-automatic espresso machines.
+If you haven’t invested in an espresso machine yet, you can always use manual Moka pots.

 How much caffeine is in red-eye, black-eye, and dead-eye coffee?

 Caffeine is a natural stimulating drug that affects your central nervous system by blocking sleep and releasing dopamine.
-It charges your body with jolts of energy even after a tiring day.
-This may depend on individuals and their ability to consume caffeine.
+It has its pros and cons so it’s important to know how much you’re drinking.

 The caffeine content in red-eye coffee

-Red-eye coffee has the least amount of caffeine among the three since you only add a single shot of espresso.
-Although espressos are concentrated and pressurized, they still have less amount of caffeine compared to other drinks.
+Red-eye coffee has the least amount among the three since you only add a single shot of espresso.

-Red-eye coffee is made of drip coffee and one espresso shot.
-Every different brewing method has a different ratio of caffeine in it.
+It is made of drip coffee and one espresso shot.

-- Drip coffees (8oz): 95-170mg of caffeine depending on the coffee beans and saturation.
+- Drip coffees (8oz): 95-170mg depending on the coffee beans and saturation.
 If you saturate coffee grounds for longer, they will extract more content.
-Usually, the standard caffeine content in cafes is 95mg in every 8oz of the mug.
+Usually, the averge amount in drip coffee is 95mg in every 8oz of the mug.

-The second deadliest drink with double espresso shots is a black-eye coffee drink.
-Black-eye coffee can use drip/filtered, french press, aero press, Chemex, etc., to brew the first mug.
+Black-eye coffee can use drip/filtered, french press, aero press, Chemex, etc.

-- The caffeine content of espresso shots: 64mg per shot.
+- The caffeine content of espresso: 64mg per shot.
 So, 128mg caffeine in two espresso shots.

 Caffeine in drip coffee: 95mg+one espresso shot: 64mg+one espresso shot: 64mg=223mg.